Exploring Common Commercial Real Estate Valuation Models

 The cost approach is a valuation model that estimates property value by considering the cost of replacing or reproducing it.

-This approach involves analyzing the land value, estimating construction costs like materials and labor, and deducting depreciation to determine the property’s value.
+This approach involves analyzing the land value and square footage, estimating construction costs like materials and labor, and deducting depreciation to determine the property’s value.

-Appraisers typically use the cost approach model when valuing new/in-development properties or properties that recently underwent renovations and upgrades.
+Appraisers typically use the cost approach model when valuing new or in-development properties or commercial buildings that recently underwent renovations and upgrades.
 It’s also a common approach when limited sales data is available, such as for government, religious, or special-use buildings that don’t hit the market frequently.

 Sales Comparison Approach Valuation Model

-The sales comparison approach determines the value of a property by comparing it to similar properties that have recently sold.
+The sales comparison approach determines the value of a commercial building by comparing it to similar properties that have recently sold.

-Appraisers review sales prices of comparable properties, make adjustments for differences in features and conditions, and arrive at an opinion of market value based on the comparative data.
+Appraisers review the sales prices of comparable properties (also called “comps” or “comparables”), adjust for differences in features and conditions, and arrive at an opinion of market value based on the comparative data.

 Income Capitalization Approach Valuation Model

 Appraisers primarily use an income capitalization approach to evaluate revenue-generating commercial properties, including office buildings, shopping centers, or apartment complexes.
-This model focuses on the income potential and estimates its value based on the expected revenue stream.
+This model focuses on the revenue potential and estimates property value based on the expected income generated.

-Appraisers consider rental income, operating expenses, vacancy rates, and market capitalization rates to calculate the property’s net operating income (NOI) and determine its value.
+Appraisers consider rental income, operating expenses, vacancy rates, and market capitalization rates to calculate the property’s net operating income (NOI).
 The more predictable the expenses, the more effective and accurate this method is.

 Gross Rent Multiplier (GRM) Valuation Model